niamul64/flutter-learning/README.md

 # flutter-learning
+## always check documentation

-# links to get: palettes, icons, colors
+## links to get: palettes, icons, colors
 url : https://www.materialpalette.com/

+# press Alt+Enter to see option on a widget